OmriSh/jumpin/README.md

 # Jumpin
-An emitter-like way to distributedly create and modify objects.
+An emitter-like way to distributively create and modify objects.

 ## Installation
 Using npm: